sehaj97/widget-ppt/script.md

 **(Have the Hero Section of your page visible on the main screen)**

-"Good morning.
+"Good afternoon.
 In the next 20 minutes, Today, I want to talk about our biggest, quietest, and most expensive problem: missed opportunity.

 Our website is fantastic.
 It's a wealth of information for our customers.
 But for the most part, it's a one-way conversation.
 We publish, they read, and then... they leave.
 We're waiting passively for them to decide to come back.
 We're putting the entire burden of action on them.